estherrolf/implicit-posterior/README.md

 TODO - explain how to make the python environment.

+TODO - how to download the datasets from torchgeo.

 ### Constructing the priors:
 If you want to skip constructing the priors and move ahead to the experiment scripts, you can download the precomputed priors from torchgeo (todo: add link).